mindriddler/Filserver-Slutuppgift-Pgrm-i-Pyth/README.md

 ### Create and activate a virtual environment

+Navigate to where you cloned the repository and run the commands below

 #### Linux / OSX
 ```bash
 python -m venv .venv # can also be python3